Why Does MS Cause Bladder Problems?

 The issue with this particular bladder control issue is the urgency.
-You may feel fine one moment, and then when urinary urgency takes place, you’ll experience an uncontrollable urge to urinate, leading to incontinence.
+You may feel fine one moment, and then when urinary urgency takes place, you will experience an uncontrollable urge to urinate, leading to incontinence.

 If you experience urinary urgency, you can control this by paying attention to your body’s signals.
-Prior to urinating, you’ll experience what is described as a small tickle, along with pressure.
-This is your body’s way of telling you it’s time to go to the restroom.
+Prior to urinating, you will experience what is described as a small tickle, along with pressure.
+This is your body’s way of telling you it is time to go to the restroom.
 By heading to the restroom as soon as this sensation is experienced, you’re more likely to make it on time.

 Incontinence is a complete loss of bladder control.
 This occurs when the nerve signals in your body that control urine movement are disrupted.
 Those with MS sometimes experience a disruption, which causes urine to move out without notice and beyond your control.

 Bladder training, frequent trips to the restroom and fluid management techniques along with medication can help prevent loss of bladder control due to incontinence.

 Those who experience nocturia find that they wake often during nighttime hours to go to the restroom.
 Nocturia occurs due to the disruption of brain impulses that travel up and down your spine and control urination.

 MS is one of the most common causes of nocturia.
 If left untreated, this problem can contribute to the fatigue associated with MS.

 In order to treat this bladder control issue, you should reduce or eliminate evening fluid consumption.
 Additionally, if you take water pills, always take them first thing in the morning.

 This condition causes the opposite effect of those previously mentioned.
 Rather than causing you to urinate without notice, those with urinary hesitancy experience difficulty initiating urination.